Arelos/blog/_posts/2016-1-4-Update-Januaray.md

 title: Monthly Update 2 - Happy New Year!
 ---

 oops.
-We'ere late.
+We're late.
 But we're here.
 First off, we wish you a very Happy New Year!
 We've done a lot of things this past month and we're eager to let you know.

 # Images!
 Yes images.
 Real working ISO's that actually boot and login... well thats about it unfortunately.
 The desktop is usable but it's not a sight to behold thanks to an upstream bug with Ubuntu 16.04, which is understandable.